stanleyhlng/ios8_dropbox/README.md

 * [] Optional: You should be able to swipe through the welcome screens instead of just tapping them.

 ## Time spent
-x hours spent in total
+8 hours spent in total

 ## Libraries
 ```